pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: rotate_z_ip

-      | :sl:`rotates the vector around the z-axis by the angle in degrees in place.`
+      | :sl:`Rotates the vector around the z-axis by the angle in degrees in place.`
       | :sg:`rotate_z_ip(angle) -> None`

       Rotates the vector counterclockwise around the z-axis by the given angle